thoth-tech/documentation/docs/OnTrack/Documentation/Spike-Frontend-Documentation-Investigation.md

   how to use components that are already in place or even how to extend them.
 If we want to create JSDoc comment we can use ‘/\*\*’ and press entry, which indicated the opening delimiter for the comment. ‘\*’ indicates that the comment is part of the documentation.
-The actual documentation happens by using some of the common JSDoc tags like @param, @returns, @private and many more.
+The actual documentation happens by using some of the common JSDoc tags like '@param', '@returns', '@private' and many more.
   Lastly, we will close and mark the end of comment by using ‘\*’ symbol.

 1. Download compodoc in your system by running this command: npm install -g @compodoc/compodoc into